Aimini/hm-51/src/alu/README.md

 It have one ouput `Q`.

 ## encoding
-The number in first column number high-nibble, the number in fisrt row is low-nibble.
+The number in first column are the upper nibble, the number in fisrt row  are the lower nibble.

 |name|0|1|2|3|
 |:-:|:-:|:-:|:-:|:-:|